Stacked-Org/stacked/packages/stacked_cli/README.md

 - serviceName: The name of the service class in Dart.
 Given a service name stripe expect `StripeService`

 - serviceFilename: The name of the file the service class will be stored in.
 Given a name stripe expect `stripe_service.dart` to be returned.

+_Todo: Change to a table and add all other template variables here_